Culture of the Caribbean: Film and television

 The Caribbean film market was dominated by the American film industry for decades, although that film industry has since inception seen a prominent role for actors, directors, producers and technicians of Caribbean origin.
 Filmmakers from the Caribbean began to challenge Hollywood by making innovative and relevant documentary, dramas and feature films.

 Some Caribbean islands have developed a small but vigorous film industry that has produced a variety of well-known films, actors, and auteurs.
 Also, the distinct French-Caribbean and Spanish-Caribbean society permits the work of directors to contribute very different film-forms.
 Some have become the Caribbean's first films to win the Award for Best Foreign Language Film.
 Many Caribbean people are employed in the film industry, and celebrity-spotting is frequent throughout many Caribbean cities.

 Caribbean television, especially supported by the Caribbean Broadcasting Corporation, is the home of a variety of locally produced shows.
 French- and Spanish-language television, is buffered from excessive American influence by the fact of language, and likewise supports a host of home-grown productions.
 The success of French and Spanish-language domestic television and movies in Caribbean often exceeds that of its English-language counterpart.

 Caribbean Media Awards honor the best feature broadcast placements, print and photography from Caribbean-based media outlets.

+Architecture

+Caribbean vernacular architecture exhibits a blend of African, European, and Indigenous architectural influences considering the history of the region.
+Homes are typically constructed from locally available materials like thatch, bamboo, or even mud.
+These houses are often constructed with steeply pitched roofs and deep overhangs to guard against the region's notoriously heavy rains and strong winds.
+Large, open verandas are also a frequent trait of Caribbean homes, taking advantage of cooling breezes in a region with a lot of heat and humidity.
+To mitigate against the impact of hurricanes, low, rectangular designs are favoured to withstand the winds.
+Shutters are also frequently fixed to windows.